linzhao7812/Sudoku/README.md

 ```

 ###### Algorithm Complexity (Big-O)
-Assume the number of possibilities for each square (i.e., 1~9 in this Sudoku) is n, and m is number of empty spaces to be filled on the board.
-This can be seen to work backwards from only one single empty space:
+The algorithm complexity can be seen to work backwards from only one single empty space:

 - If there is only one empty space, then it has to work through n possiblities that it have to work through in the worst case.
 - If there are two empty spaces, then it has to work through n possibilities for the first empty space, and n possibilities for the second empty space for each of the possibilities for the first empty space.